B-rando1/validate-user/README.md

 - `$post_id: int` - the id for the application that is about to be deleted.

 - `$errors: string[]` - an array of strings containing any error messages that may have been generated during user rejection.
+    - Note that if `$errors` is not empty, the application will not be deleted.